Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Introduction

 For this, we measure and study the structural parameters for a large number of cluster members ranging from UDGs to the normal dwarf spheroidal galaxy regime.
-We have chosen Abell 1656 (Coma cluster) and Abell 262 for this study.
-Abell 1656 is a rich cluster and also allows us to directly compare our measurements to \citet{vanDokkum2015} and \citet{Yagi2016}.
-Abell 262 is a poorer cluster but even closer with a redshift of $z=0.0162$ \citep{redshiftA262} compared to Abell 1656 with a redshift of $z=0.0231$ \citep{redshiftA1656} and thus, the UDGs appear brighter and larger in Abell 262.
-Throughout this paper, we use the cosmology calculator by \citet{wrightcosmocalc2006} assuming a flat universe, $\mathrm{H_0=69.6\,km\,s^{-1}\,Mpc^{-1}}$, and $\Omega_m=0.286$ \citep{Bennetcosmology} to calculate physical scales and distance moduli.
-For Abell 262, this gives a physical scale of $\mathrm{0.33\,kpc\,arcsec^{-1}}$ and a distance modulus of 34.25\,mag and for Abell 1656 a physical scale of $\mathrm{0.47\,kpc\,arcsec^{-1}}$ and a distance modulus of 35.03\,mag.
+We have chosen A1656 (Coma cluster) and A262 for this study.
+A1656 is a rich cluster and also allows us to directly compare our measurements to \citet{vanDokkum2015} and \citet{Yagi2016}.
+A262 is a poorer cluster but even closer with a redshift of $z=0.0162$ \citep{redshiftA262} compared to A1656 with a redshift of $z=0.0231$ \citep{redshiftA1656} and thus, the UDGs appear brighter and larger in A262.
+Throughout this paper, we use the cosmology calculator by \citet{wrightcosmocalc2006} assuming a flat universe, $H_0=69.6\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, and $\Omega_m=0.286$ \citep{Bennetcosmology} to calculate physical scales and distance moduli.
+For A262, this gives a physical scale of $\mathrm{0.33\,kpc\,arcsec^{-1}}$ and a distance modulus of 34.25\,mag, and for A1656 a physical scale of $\mathrm{0.47\,kpc\,arcsec^{-1}}$ and a distance modulus of 35.03\,mag.